gowthamisurapaneni/house-rent-prediction/README.md

 jupyter notebook
 Open LR_rent.ipynb and run all cells.

-📈 Results
+📈 **Results**
-Model Used: Simple Linear Regression
+**Models Used**: Simple Linear Regression , Multi-Linear Regression **Linear Regression R² Score**: 0.40
-R² Score: 0.40
-Insights: The current model captures some rental price trends based on size but has scope for improvement.
+**Multiple Linear Regression R² Score:** 0.58 ✅ **Insights**: Simple linear regression model captures some rental price trends based on size but has scope for improvement.
 The models initial R2 score was 0.23.
-After apllying feature engineering on size based on area type, the score has gone up to 0.40
+After apllying feature engineering on size based on area type, the score has gone up to 0.40.
+Multiple columns in dataset are strings.
+Map being used rather one hot encoding to not increase dimensionality.
+Few outliers were deleted to improve performance of the model.Locality is key feature which was not used to train model as it is string but neither ZIP nor llattitued/longitude .
-📌 Future Improvements
+📌 **Future Improvements**
-Consider more features in the dataset to improve score more.
 Try advanced models like Random Forest or XGBoost.